FAC9/the-badgerer/README.md

 - Navigate to http://localhost:8080/ in your browser
 - View live [here](http://the-badgerer.herokuapp.com/)

+FAC9!
+We took the liberty of creating an account for all of you.
+Your username is your GitHub handle (exactly as it is on GitHub, including capital letters).
+Ask us for your password :)

 ## User stories:

 As a curious learned FAC9 badger...